pebble-dev/pebble-dev.github.io/howto.md

 * Make sure Dialer for Pebble app has system permissions to access Contacts, Call Log, Dialer and SMS on your phone.

 This should fix the issue.
 In case if Dialer for Pebble works inconsistently, make sure it runs in background both on your Pebble and on your Phone.

+## General hints

+* As many services on the watch are actually implemented in the phone and in web services, many issues are located there as well.
+A reboot of your phone has better chance to fix issues, than a reboot of your watch.
+Restoring your watch to factory settings is hardly ever needed.
+* If you have issues with dictation, you should check the weather service to rule out issues with your subscription.
+If weather works in Timeline or through The Weather Channel app, then your subscription is working fine.

 ## More help